Generative Distribution Embeddings: Lifting autoencoders to the space of distributions for multiscale representation learning: Statistical and geometric properties of GDEs

+The encoder $\mathcal{E}$ can be viewed as an (approximate) smooth embedding $\phi: \mathcal{M} \to \mathbb{R}^d$, while the generator parameterizes an approximate inverse that decodes latent trajectories into synthetic distributions along $\mathcal{M}$.
+Ideally, $\psi$ would preserve the manifold’s intrinsic geometry, as an \emph{approximate isometry} that maps Wasserstein distances between distributions to Euclidean distances in latent space.
+To further assess this, beyond Fig.~\ref{fig:normal}, we can compute the correlation between the latent and Wasserstein distances: for Gaussian distributions, latent-space $L_2$ distances correlate with true $W_2$ distances at $\rho = 0.96$; for 3-component Gaussian mixtures and $W_2$ distances restricted to the mixture family \cite{delon2020wasserstein}, the correlation remains high ($\rho = 0.76$).
+This highlights a connection between our two perspectives:

+A key question this exploration prompts is precisely when GDE latent spaces are endowed with Wasserstein geometry.
+It is worth noting that classically, sufficient statistics and statistical manifolds are fixed once the model family is specified, and the geometry is independent of the likelihood of observing a particular distribution.
+In contrast, our hierarchical model involves a meta-distributional prior, endowing the setting with a Bayesian flavor.
+GDEs' predictive sufficiency is therefore evaluated \emph{with respect to $Q$}: favoring statistics that preserve predictive information for distributions that are more common under $Q$.
+As a result, the learned representation and the synthetic data generated from it become \emph{$Q$-weighted}, allocating resolution to regions of $\mathcal{M}$ according to their probability.
+This adaptive weighting explains why GDEs can outperform the RB estimator in Tab.~\ref{tab:rb-poisson}.

-When $Q$ is non-uniform, regions with higher prior density tend to expand to preserve finer distinctions, while lower-density regions contract.
-We verify this in the synthetic multinomial setting by training GDE models on empirical distributions sampled from skewed Dirichlet priors: $\alpha = (2^{-5}, 1, 1)$ and $\alpha = (2^5, 1, 1)$, in contrast to the uniform $\alpha = (1, 1, 1)$ (Fig. \ref{fig:stretched}).
-As expected, distances stretch in regions where $Q$ concentrates.
+In earlier examples $Q$ was approximately uniform over a region of $\mathcal{M}$, yielding a learned geometry close to $\mathcal{P}_2(\mathcal{X})$.
+When $Q$ is non-uniform, the geometry warps: high-density regions expand to preserve finer distinctions, while low-density regions contract.
+We demonstrate this in our synthetic multinomial setting by training GDEs on empirical distributions sampled from skewed Dirichlet task distributions, $\alpha=(2^{-5},1,1)$ and $\alpha=(2^{5},1,1)$, compared to the uniform $\alpha=(1,1,1)$ (Fig.~\ref{fig:stretched}).
+As expected, distances stretch precisely where $Q$ concentrates.

-This result shows that the learned embedding geometry is \emph{prior-weighted}: it reflects not only intrinsic distributional distances, but also the sampling density induced by $Q$.
-Prior-weighting is not a side effect, it is critical a tool: by choosing $Q$ strategically—using task-informed sampling strategies as in Sec.~\ref{sec:label2sets}—we can shape the latent space to reflect meaningful distinctions in downstream objectives.
+The takeaway is operational: the embedding is not only geometrically faithful but also prior-weighted.
+By choosing $Q$ strategically (e.g., via the task-informed sampling in Sec.~\ref{sec:label2sets}), we can bias the model toward capturing distributional properties most relevant to downstream objectives.